-If you’re a recovering brain-picker (we’ve all done it!) your heart is probably in the right place, and what you’re really saying is “I respect what you’ve built and would love to learn from you.”
+If you’re a recovering brain-picker (we’ve all done it!) your heart is probably in the right place.
+But what you’re really saying is “I respect what you’ve built and would love to learn from you.”

 However, asking to “pick someone’s brain” for free or for the cost of a cup of coffee can unintentionally come across as disrespectful to the years of hard work it took for that person to achieve their success (and I know that’s so not your intention!)

-Here are a few ways to acknowledge someone who you want to learn from, in a way that feels respectful and is more likely to create the connection you’re looking to create:
+We have some other ways to acknowledge someone who you want to learn from, in a way that feels respectful and is more likely to create the connection you’re looking to create.

 1️⃣ Do you have any paid programs where I can learn from your expertise in (insert their area of expertise)?